How to Get a Job in the Games Industry

 This one is the most important and the most frustrating.
 You can achieve nothing without luck.
 The fact that you are alive and can afford video games already means you are way luckier than most.
 Here’s the awesome secret: Hard workers can make their own luck.
 Sometimes when development teams think of the job duties for a new position, they might decide, “hey maybe we should add ‘knows Photoshop’ to the list of requirements,” because we know there is a girl in QA who knows Photoshop and would be good at the job, so we can make the position more specific knowing candidates already exist.
 That girl is now hyper-qualified in a unique way, because she’s a badass.
 She made her own luck.

-In 2002, when I was working at a software company, I became friends with a dude who ended up leaving after being the only person to write any actual code.
+In 2002, when I was working at a tiny cellphone-games startup, I became friends with a dude who worked there.
 He got a job on the Night Crew in QA at Blizzard, working on Warcraft III: The Frozen Throne.
 He knew I was also working at a pizza joint, so he convinced the Night Crew to order from us and I would come deliver the pizza.
 I got to know some of the people on the crew and eventually convinced them I wasn’t crazy (ha!), and I got a temp job as a Game Tester.
 (I had to take a pay cut from the pizza place.)
 Check out how lucky I was: I just happened to live a few minutes from Blizzard, happened to have met someone who showed me a path to the job, happened to be at a time in my life where I could afford a pay-cut, etc. It was all luck, except for the moments I had to convince people I was capable.
 Use your moments when you get them, and you’ll end up with more and more great opportunities.

 Do you feel more prepared now?
 Gosh I hope so otherwise you wasted a lot of time reading my nonsense.

-If you want to get a job in game design, you’ll need some more of my tips.
-Go ahead and check out Part 2, and maybe I will write a sentence there that isn’t complete garbage.
+If you want to get a job in game design, I have a few more tips.
+Go ahead and check out Part 2.

 *I accept no blame if you get turned down for a job for writing a cover letter in the form of a pastry or architecture or something.